About

 If you are reading this, you are one of the lucky ones.
 Unfortunately, thousands of adults in our community struggle to read and comprehend the basic English necessary to fill out a job application, fill out forms for their children’s schools or medical records, or follow basic instructions.
 Literacy is key to many issues facing our community, and improving literacy impacts many areas: employment, public safety, healthcare, and our economy.

-The Literacy Alliance works with adults to improve their literacy skills in various ways: obtain a high school equivalency diploma (HSE), improve English language efficiency, and obtain job training and skills certification.
+The Literacy Alliance works with adults to improve their literacy skills in various ways: obtain a high school equivalency diploma (HSE), improve English language efficiency, and assist area employers by providing on-site instruction to help employees improve their skills.
 When individuals succeed in these areas, employers will benefit by having more qualified applicants for their open jobs.

 Additionally, improving adult literacy impacts family literacy.
 Parents who struggle with reading often find that their children will also struggle.
 The Literacy Alliance works to break this cycle by providing free adult literacy services in five locations in Allen, Adams, and Wells Counties and collaborating with other organizations to address these issues.